 Barlow Twins and SimCLR have two terms to optimize, where the first term is the key to learn good embeddings (Arora et al., 2019), and the second term (uniformity or redundancy reduction) is the key to prevent trivial solutions.
 However, the second term is hard to converge (Wang & Isola, 2020).
 In contrast, our methods exactly discard the second term via whitening transformation.
 Thus, our method converges at a faster speed.
 We also report the results of different whitening transformation methods, i.e., Cholesky and ZCA.
 We find that for instance-wise contrastive learning, Cholesky-based decomposition gets much lower accuracy scores rather than the ZCA-based method.
 For feature-wise contrastive learning, Cholesky gets a slightly lower accuracy than ZCA-based.
-We conjecture this is because ZCA-based whitening remains maximal information of original data (see Theorem 1), which is important for instance-wise learning (slight rotation on instance dimension will heavily influence linear evaluation), while for feature-wise learning, when the features are permuted or rotated, it may not cause serious influence for linear evaluation (Mitra et al., 2002).
+We conjecture this is because ZCA-based whitening remains maximal information of original data (see Theorem 1), which is important for instance-wise learning, such the features are permuted or rotated, it may not cause serious influence for linear evaluation (Mitra et al., 2002).